PaulSenon/kaleidos.js/README.md

 # kaleidos.js

 A dependency free module that allow you to display kaleidoscop image within a html5 canvas.

-**inspired and created from https://codepen.io/soulwire/pen/pwchL**
+**This has been inspired and created from https://codepen.io/soulwire/pen/pwchL**

 # install :
 npm :